Do Air Purifiers Kill Viruses?

 Consumers have to be careful when choosing an air purifier because they are all not created equally.
 Some are effective at trapping and killing viruses, while others simply recirculate them.
 The key to finding a high-quality air purifier is in the filter.

-Choose an air purifier that uses a HEPA filter when possible.
-HEPA filters capture bacteria, particulate matter, and viruses as they travel through the air.
-Top-end air purifiers have HEPA filters that remove 99.97% or more of airborne particles with a size of 0.3 microns or larger.
+Choose an air purifier that uses a high efficiency air filter and a strong motor.
+These devices can capture bacteria, particulate matter, and viruses as they travel through the air.

 How To Use An Air Purifier When Someone Is Sick